“Find something you love to do and you’ll never have to work a day in your life.” -Harvey Mackay

 - opening advertising and promotion

-Estimate how much working capital you will need (the money you will need until the business becomes profitable – include your living expenses, if necessary):
+Estimate how much working capital you will need (the money you will need until the business becomes profitable – include your living expenses, if necessary), paying particular attention to:

 - interest on a loan, if applicable

 Brainstorm where you might be able come up with money: